 How does bread go stale?

 Bread will always go stale because of starch and gluten modifications, these aid the retrogradation of the starch.
-Which is when the amylose and amylopectin chains in cooked, gelatinized starch realign themselves as they cool.
+This is when the amylose and amylopectin chains in gelatinized starch realign themselves as they cool.

 Let’s see how salt improves the keeping quality of bread.